Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Introduction

-This paper examines solutions of the inhomogeneous Einstein equation for static spherically symmetric metrics corresponding to a perfect fluid at rest with $p=-\rho $. \ Our aim is to develope an analytic solution for the metric that can be made arbitrarily close to the Schwarzschild solution but yet retains a nonvanishing contribution to the source term, unlike the Schwarzschild solution.
+for static spherically symmetric metrics corresponding to a perfect fluid at rest with $p=-\rho $. \ Our aim is to develop an analytic solution for the metric that can be made arbitrarily close to the Schwarzschild solution but yet retains a nonvanishing contribution to the source term, unlike the Schwarzschild solution.
 At the same time we find that the second solution with the same source term is arbitrarily close to the de Sitter solution.
 The Einstein equations for the metric are second order and highly nonlinear. \ This implies that if one has two independent solutions, then their linear combination will not be a solution.
-Nevertheless, as we emphasize \ in the first section, under those special circumstances for the source term in the Einstein equation, the metric can be written in terms of the logarithm of a potential-like function which satisfies a very simple linear differential equation, with two linear independent solutions.
-One of the potential-like functions is the Newtonian gravitational potential which through the logarithm we associate with the Schwarzschild solution while the other is a harmonic oscillator potential associated with the de Sitter solution. \ The contibution of the latter to the source term is a constant while that of the Schwarzschild solution has a vanishing contribution to the source term.
-In order to accomplish our aim, we recast the inhomogeneous Einstein equation as the limiting case of a closely related inhomogeneous equation dependent on a small parameter $\varepsilon $. \ A careful treatment of this problem near the origin leads to source terms with two separate non-vanishing contributions
+Nevertheless, as we emphasize in the first section, under those special circumstances for the source term in the Einstein equation, the metric can be written in terms of a potential $\phi ~$ which satisfies a very simple \textit{linear} homogeneous second order differential equation, with two linearly independent solutions.
+One of the potential-like functions ($\sim 1/r$) is the Newtonian gravitational potential which we associate with the Schwarzschild solution while the other ($\sim r^{2}$) is a potential associated with the de Sitter solution (together they compose what are known as the de Sitter Schwarzschild- solution \cite{desch}, \cite{desich},\cite{rin}). \ The contribution of the latter to the source term is a constant while that of the Schwarzschild solution has a vanishing contribution.
+In order to accomplish our aim, we recast the inhomogeneous Einstein equation as the limiting case of a closely related inhomogeneous equation dependent on a small parameter $\varepsilon $ . \ A careful treatment of this problem near the origin leads to source terms with two separate non-vanishing contributions